MichaelCurrin/pathfinder/docs/Usage.md

 Print a report

-* _TODO_
+* Use the `--no-send` flag on the `custom` or `file` commands to only print data to the console and prevent attempting to send a mail.

 Email a report

 1. Create a local application configuration as per instructions in [SystemInstallation.md](docs/SystemInstallation.md)
-2. Run a custom or file command. _TODO add a mail argument_
+2. Run a custom or file command.
+Sending an email is the default behaviour.

 Setup a scheduled mail

 1. Setup the `custom` or `file` commands as shown above.
-If using the file option but only want to get an email notification when changes, then set the 'notify' value to be appropriate for the conditions you are waiting for.
+If using the file option but only want to get an email notification when a state change, then set the 'notify' values in the CSV to be appropriate for the conditions you are waiting for.
 2. Test the command, outside of the active environment (use `deactivate` or open a new terminal).
 Where FULL_PATH_TO_REPO below is an absolute path.
     ```bash
     $ FULL_PATH_TO_REPO/pathfinder/virtualenv/bin/python \
-    FULL_PATH_TO_REPO/pathfinder/pathfinder/ custom Obama https://twitter.com/BarackObama
+    FULL_PATH_TO_REPO/pathfinder/pathfinder/ custom Obama https://twitter.com/BarackObama --subject 'PATHFINDER Obama report'

+    $ FULL_PATH_TO_REPO/pathfinder/pathfinder/ file FULL_PATH_TO_REPO/pathfinder/pathfinder/var/lib/president.csv --subject 'PATHFINDER President report'
     ```
 3. Add the command to a cron file.
 For example, enter `crontab -e` then paste the following as your cron schedule file.
 Visit my [cron tutorials](https://github.com/MichaelCurrin/learn-to-code/tree/master/bash/tutorials/cron) for further details.
     ```
     # m h  dom mon dow   command
-    # 0 12 *   *   *     FULL_PATH_TO_REPO/pathfinder/virtualenv/bin/python FULL_PATH_TO_REPO/pathfinder/pathfinder/ custom Obama https://twitter.com/BarackObama
+    # 0 12 *   *   *     FULL_PATH_TO_REPO/pathfinder/virtualenv/bin/python FULL_PATH_TO_REPO/pathfinder/pathfinder/ custom Obama https://twitter.com/BarackObama --subject 'PATHFINDER Obama report'

+    # 0 12 *   *   *     FULL_PATH_TO_REPO/pathfinder/virtualenv/bin/python FULL_PATH_TO_REPO/pathfinder/pathfinder/ file FULL_PATH_TO_REPO/pathfinder/pathfinder/var/lib/president.csv --subject 'PATHFINDER President report'
     ```